![]() |

 The Council plans

-to take final action on Amendment 28: Red Snapper Allocation – which considers reallocating a portion of the commercial red snapper
+on Amendment 28: Red Snapper Allocation – which considers reallocating a portion of the commercial red snapper

 quota to the recreational sector.
 We encourage you to watch this quick video